Rhodes-OS/std-ownership/README.md

 # std-ownership
-An ownership model that is used to replace the system call in Linux.
+An ownership model that is used to replace the Ring in Linux.
 ## Benchmark

 ### 1w Concurrency

 It's surprising!
-The ownership model is 10x faster than syscall.
+The ownership model is 10x faster than Ring in Syscall.

 #### Ownership Borrow:
 [![ownership](benches/typical_ownership.svg)](benches/typical_ownership.svg)